Boosting Simple Learners: Main Results

+Further, every set $Y\subseteq \R^d$ of size $\Theta_d((\frac{1}{\gamma})^{\frac{2d}{d+1}} )$ is $\gamma$-interpolated by $\mathsf{HS}_d$, provided that $Y$ is \emph{dense} in the following sense: the ratio between the maximal and minimal distances among all distinct pairs of points in $Y$ is bounded by some $O_d(\lvert Y\rvert^{\frac{1}{d}})$. \end{theorem} Thus the class of halfspaces is rather expressive as a base-class; note that natural point sets such as grids are dense and hence meet the condition for being $\gamma$-interpolated by halfspaces.

-We next analyze the $\gamma$-VC dimension of the class of {\it Decision Stumps}.
+We next study the $\gamma$-VC and $\gamma$ ID dimensions of the class of {\it Decision Stumps}.
 A $d$-dimensional decision stump is a concept of the form $\sign(s(x_{j}-t))$, where $j\leq d$, $s\in\{\pm 1\}$ and $t\in\R$.
 In other words, a decision stump is a halfspace which is aligned with one of the principal axes.
 This class is popular in the context of boosting, partially because it is easy to learn it, even in the agnostic setting.
 Also note that the Viola-Jones framework hinges on a variant of decision stumps~\citep{Viola01rapidobject}.